Svetasv logo

 1. The Judahites are Exiled and the Nations around Israel are Judged (c.
 612BC-581BC).
 The Judahites are exiled by the Babylonians, and the nations surrounding Israel in all directions are punished.

 2. The First Jewish–Roman War (66AD–73AD).
-The Roman army prosecutes a brutal war against Judea and Jerusalem.
+The Roman army executes a brutal war against Judea and Jerusalem.

 3. Israel is Restored at the Start of Christ's Millennial Reign (circa 2027AD).
 The hostile armies of the earth are assembled and defeated.
 Israel is restored.